-Rail ridership year-to-date was 56 million trips, 0.6 million fewer trips than the same period last fiscal year, a decrease of one percent.
+Total rail ridership through the end of September was 56 million trips, 0.6 million fewer trips than the same period last fiscal year, a decrease of one percent.
 Compared with the ridership budget for FY2012 of 57 million trips, ridership year-to-date was one million trips or two percent below budget.

-Bus ridership was 33.5 million trips, 1.8 million trips above the same period last year, which is an increase of 5.7 percent, and above budget projections by 1.8 million trips or 5.8 percent.
+Total bus ridership year-to-date was 33.5 million trips, 1.8 million trips above the same period last year, which is an increase of 5.7 percent; bus ridership was above budget projections by 1.8 million trips or 5.8 percent.
 MetroAccess transported 515,900 passengers year-to-date, which is 16 percent lower than the same period last year.